weishi10141993/MuJetAnalysis_LimitSetting/README.md

 8. After all limits from all quantiles are filled in UserInput.py, now we make final limit plots.
 Edit year (default as 2018) in scripts/UserInput.py.
 You can specify which plots to draw from Plots.py.
 The default output dir is 'scripts/plots95'.

    ```
    cd scripts; python Plots_RunMe.py
    ```

 9. Limits for benchmark Models:

+   (A) ALP limits:

+   The ALP couplings to the higgs and leptons limit plot is in scripts/plots95.

-   (A) ALP limits: After running the command in previous step, files "ALPLimits/CMSRun2ALP*.txt" will be updated.
-Replace the same files in "ALPLimits/Electron_Coupling/" with the updated files and run 'ALP_CMSRun2.nb' in Mathematica to get updated limit plot for ALP couplings to leptons.
-The ALP couplings to the higgs limit plot is in scripts/plots95.
+   To get updated limit plot for ALP couplings to leptons in the theory paper: after running the command in previous step, files "ALPLimits/CMSRun2ALP*.txt" will be updated.
+Replace the same files in "ALPLimits/Electron_Coupling/" with the updated text files and evaluate 'ALP_CMSRun2.nb' in Mathematica (tested in 12.1.1 student version) to get updated limit plot for ALP couplings to leptons.

+   Note: Download the ALPLimits folder to local Downloads folder, make sure the directory setting in 'ALP_CMSRun2.nb' match your local directory, default as:
+   In[114]: ~/Downloads/ALPLimits/MathematicaConfig/mmapkg
+   In[171]: ~/Downloads/ALPLimits/MathematicaConfig/RunDec.m
+   In[180]: ~/Downloads/ALPLimits/Electron_Coupling

    (B) NMSSM Limits: The NMSSM limits as a function of CP-even/odd higgs mass are in scripts/plots95.

-# Combine Data Cards (2016+2018) Below 9 GeV
+## Combine Data Cards (2016+2018) Below 9 GeV
 1. Make sure the workSpace of 2016 and 2018 contain the updated shape files.
 Make sure 2016 and 2018 data cards are available at each mass point.

    Notes: The mass points above 9GeV will be for 2018 only.
 Should be dense enough as observed events of each year can have quite different distributions.